-“She is the most beautiful, when you’re caressed by her velvet eyes love conquers you,” declares Zanetto – the eponymous character of Pietro Mascagni’s late 19th century opera – to the lady before him unaware that she is in fact Sylvia, the famous beauty Zanetto wants to find.
+“She is the most beautiful, when you’re caressed by her velvet eyes love conquers you,” declares Zanetto – the eponymous character of Pietro Mascagni’s late 19th century opera – to the lady before him, unaware that she is in fact Sylvia, the famous beauty Zanetto wants to find.

-Pietro Mascagni’s sixth opera that premiered in 1896 tells the story of the rich and widely admired Sylvia, who finds her potential suitors unsuitable and accepts her fate to live a loveless life until a young wanderer appears who manages to captivate her heart.
+Pietro Mascagni’s sixth opera, which premiered in 1896, tells the story of the rich and widely admired Sylvia, who finds her potential suitors unsuitable and accepts her fate to live a loveless life until a young wanderer appears who manages to captivate her heart.
 Zanetto however, unaware of her true identity refers to her as an “older sister” breaking her heart before enquiring about the whereabouts of the famous beauty Sylvia.
 Despite being shocked by the developments, Sylvia manages to keep her identity a secret, discouraging the traveller from pursuing her in an emotional confrontation saying: “Zanetto, if I seem emotional it’s because I love you like a child who needs saving.”
 Touched by her sincerity, he heeds her advice and leaves after asking for a memento to remember their meeting.

 The opera is followed by Gianni Schicchi, where the titular character deceives the family and takes away their recently deceased father’s most valuable possessions: A mule, mill of Signa and the house.